Alfresco/alfresco-content-app/docs/docker.md

 The command above updates the "dist/app.config.json" file to point the Content App to "http://localhost:8080" upon startup.
 Alternatively, you can change the configuration file manually before generating an image.

-So the development workflow, in this case, is going to be:
+So, the development workflow, in this case, is going to be:

 ```sh
 npm run build:dev